vaughanknight/AzureSuiteForUnity/README.md

 * In Game Support - Allow develoeprs to leverage Azure Cognitive Serviecs easily in their games.
 In some cases near zero-code integration if possible.
 * For both - Simply import the same package.

 None of the code is presuming to be the 'best way'.
 So if you know a better way, feel free to contribute.
-Azure Cognitive Services in the past has had new features at a rate that if it continues, I'm going to need help keeping this up to date.
+Azure and Azure Cognitive Services has had new features at a rate that if it continues, I'm going to need help keeping this up to date.

 ## In Progress
-The folder structure lists everything under 'services' but only a few of those services are implemented, or in progress.
-They include:
+Right now the focus is on Cognitive Services.
+Some features implemented incldue:
+* FaceAPI
+    * Detect
 * VisionAPI
+    * Describe
 * BingSpeechAPI
+    * Audio to Speech

+## Additional features
+The other aim isn't just to create a client for the Azure services, but to do some of the auto converstion and capture.
+* Face API
+    * Detect faces in the current screenshot
+    * Work with Texture2D
+* VisionAPI
+    * Desribe the current screenshot
+    * Work with Texture2D
+* Bing Speech API
+    * Record audio to recognise
+    *  Automatic AudioClip to PCM conversion

+## Final Notes
 There is a high chance nothing will ever be 100% complete due to the dynamic nature of the services and new features being released all the time.
 If you need something that's not there, add it, and submit a pull request.
-As I said, I'll need help and it's much appreciated.